johnmiddleton12/storage-dapp/README.md

 - [ ] Finish Implementing the Upload Functionality
 - [ ] Fix upload functionality for extremely small files
+- [ ] Add more file types in viewer on download page
 - [ ] Add Visualization of the File Structure on-chain (using 2d array)
 - [ ] Add Testing
 - [ ] Add Code Documentation